Vivek Kane: Works

 His pen name Sahaj means easy, effortless or natural in Gujarati.

 He writes in both Gujarati and Urdu.
-He published his first collection of ghazals Kathpootali (The Puppet) in 2010, which was critically acclaimed by several Gujarati writers and poets including Bhagvatikumar Sharma, Rajesh Vyas 'Miskin', Rashid Meer and Vinod Joshi.
-He has translated the selected Gujarati poems into Marathi with Mangesh Padganvkar.
+He published his first collection of ghazals Kathpootali (The Puppet) in 2010, which was critically acclaimed by several Gujarati writers and poets including Khalil Dhantejvi, Bhagvatikumar Sharma, Rajesh Vyas 'Miskin', Rashid Meer and Vinod Joshi.
+He has translated the selected Gujarati poems into Marathi with Mangesh Padgaonkar.
 This work was published as Anubhuti (2004).
 He has also translated two one-act plays of P. L. Deshpande into Gujarati.

 Recognition

 He was awarded the Shayda Award in 1999 for his contribution to Gujarati ghazal poetry.
 He is also a recipient of Bharatratna P. V. Kane Award (2011) and Mareez Award (2012).